The Weight (2012 film): Plot

-Jung is the mortician at the morgue who has to heavily rely on medicine for his severe tuberculosis and arthritis.
-Despite his illness, cleansing and dressing the dead is a noble and even beautiful work to him.
-Jung is the last living person who silently takes care of the dead.
-So for him, his life at the morgue is both a reality and a fantasy while the corpses are his models and friends for his paintings, his sole living pleasure.
+Jung is the last living mortician at the morgue who has to rely on medicine for his tuberculosis and arthritis.
+Despite his illness, cleansing and dressing the dead is work he considers to be noble and beautiful.

 Born with a hunchback and left at an orphanage, Jung was adopted by a woman who hid him away in the attic only to use him as a child slave for her dress shop.
 The woman's own child Dong-bae is younger than Jung; she has always wanted to become a woman, loathing her own male body.
 While Jung feels affection and sympathy for his younger stepsister, he feels burdened by Dong-bae's struggles.
 Under the weight of life and death carried by the dead bodies that he faces each day coupled with his love-hate relationship with Dong-bae, Jung endures the pain and thirst that he feels like a camel crossing a desolate desert in silence.
 Then he quietly prepares his biggest, his last gift for his sister.